ronaldbosma/protect-apim-with-oauth/demos/demo.md

 #### Call the API using the valid client

+Once we have the environments set up, we can start calling the API using the valid client by following these steps:

 1. Open the [tests.http](https://github.com/ronaldbosma/protect-apim-with-oauth/blob/main/tests/tests.http) file in Visual Studio Code.

 1. Review the first request `Get a token from Entra ID`.